LedgerHQ/app-bitcoin-new/README.md

 # Ledger Bitcoin Application

+This repository contains the Ledger Bitcoin application for Ledger Nano S+, X and Stax.
+The latest Nano S version is in the [nanos](https://github.com/LedgerHQ/app-bitcoin-new/tree/nanos) branch.

 ## Prerequisite

 Be sure to have your environment correctly set up (see [Getting Started](https://developers.ledger.com/docs/nano-app/introduction/)) and [ledgerblue](https://pypi.org/project/ledgerblue/) installed.